Parenting Skill Development & Education Service

 What is the Parenting Skill Development & Education (PSDE) Service

-The Parenting Skill Development & Education (PSDE) service is Tweddle’s new 6 week telehealth Child Protection service combining the strengths and experience of Tweddle’s residential ten day PASD service and 8 week in-home HoPES Parenting Practitioners and Clinicians.
+The Parenting Skill Development & Education (PSDE) service is Tweddle’s telehealth Child Protection service combining the strengths and experience of Tweddle’s residential ten day PASD service and 8 week in-home HoPES Parenting Practitioners and Clinicians.
+The PSDE Service will be operation until PASDS returns to full service on June 29th 2020.

 With a focus on infant and toddler mental health, Tweddle has rapidly adapted to the new online world of face-to-face support through telehealth which is crucial given the compounding trauma experienced by families living in higher than normal stress environments during COVID-19 restrictions.